You are here: Urology Textbook > Surgery (procedures) > Ureteroureterostomy

 - Coagulation disorders.

-- Long ureteral stricture or injuries, which do not allow a tension-free end-to-end anastomosis.
+- Long ureteral stricture or ureteral defects not allowing a tension-free end-to-end anastomosis.

-- Kidneys without sufficent function (<15% of total glomerular filtration rate)
+- Kidneys without sufficient function (<15% of total glomerular filtration rate)

 Surgical Technique of Ureteroureterostomy